alt03b1/BedrockVanillaTweaks/pages/texture_packs.md

 ## Note: Packs not updated for 1.16 make Zombified Piglin revert to the old Zombie Pigman model!
 Packs are in the process of being upgraded.
+## If you are updating a pack, delete the old one

 # [Aesthetic](../texture_packs/aesthetic.md) - Updated for 1.16!